NAMlab/panomiX-tool/README.md

 ### Recommendations

-- **For datasets with biological replicates, replicate-based splitting is recommended to maintain better splitting of train and test data.**
+- **For datasets with biological replicates**, replicate-based splitting is recommended to maintain better splitting of train and test data.
-- **Use cross-validation (CV) for generalization and with large datasets**; LOOCV is better for small datasets.
+- **Use cross-validation** (CV) for generalization and with large datasets; LOOCV is better for small datasets.
 - **Analyze SHAP values** to interpret key predictors.

 ## Multi-Omics Interaction Analysis